PassionOverPain/OIBSIP/README.md

 </ul>

 # Contribution 🤝🏿🤝🏼
-Feel free to review and clone as you wish.<br>
+Feel free to reviewn all the projects and clone as you wish.<br>
 <b>The only thing that is resctricted is Task 2: My porfolio website.
 Please see this [Repo](https://github.com/PassionOverPain/Tinotenda-Mhedziso/blob/main/README.md) for further ellaboration..</b> <br>
 I am  also <b>open to collaborate</b> on your own personal portfolio, let me know through [LinkedIn](https://www.linkedin.com/in/tinotenda-mhedziso/) or leave a GitHub issue.